Introduction to Stock Market

 Financial Reporter

 Financial reporters’ main tasks involve reporting on the day-to-day activities of the stock market.
-They provide reports on the public companies’ earnings; they conduct interviews with industry people and traders.
+They provide reports on the public companies’ earnings and interview industry people and traders.
 These reporters have in-depth knowledge of the stock market and journalism background.
 These journalists observe and comment on market movements via the Internet, broadcast, or print media which the investors and public can use.

 -